Escaping Saddle Points in Distributed Newton's Method with Communication Efficiency and Byzantine Resilience: Compression, Byzantine Resilience and Distributed Cubic Regularized Newton

-We first focus on the non-Byzantine setup ($\alpha=0; \beta=0$ in Algorithm~\ref{alg:main_algo}) of distributed cubic regularized Newton algorithm.
-Byzantine resilience attribute of Algorithm~\ref{alg:main_algo} is deferred to Section~\ref{sec:byz}.
-As mentioned before, the data is drawn independently across worker machines from some unknown distribution.
-The local data at the $i$th machine is denoted by $S_i$.
-Starting with initialization $\x_0$, the central machine broadcasts the parameter to the worker machines.
-At $k$-th iteration, the $i$-th worker machine solves a cubic-regularized auxiliary loss function based on its local data:

-where $M>0 , \gamma>0$ are parameter and $\g_{i,t},\bH_{i,t}$ are the gradient and Hessian of the local loss function $f_i$ computed on the independently sampled data $(S_i)$ stored in the worker machine.
+In this section, we describe a communication efficient and Byzantine robust distributed cubic Newton algorithm that can avoid saddle point by meeting the condition second order stationary point and thus converge to a local minima for non-convex loss function.
+Starting with initialization $\x_0$, the center machine broadcasts the parameter to the worker machines.
+At $k$-th iteration, the $i$-th worker machine solves a cubic-regularized auxiliary loss function based on its local data: where $M>0 , \gamma>0$ are parameter choose suitably and $\g_{i,t},\bH_{i,t}$ are the gradient and Hessian of the local loss function $f_i$ computed on data $(S_i)$ stored in the worker machine.